caroleolivier/caroleolivier.github.io/_posts/2024-03-24-culture-self-service-detective.md

 👉 So if you've asked a question, make sure you understand how to find the answer next time.

 👉 And similarly!
 If you're asked a question, be generous and don't just give the answer.
 That's the easy part.
-Grow your colleague and show them how to find the answer on their own next time.
+Grow your colleague and show them how to find the answer on their own next time (and maybe share and document this generously in your company wiki 🙂)